 Complications associated with MVP can be treated accordingly; for example, endocarditis with antibiotics, and arrhythmias with medications such as beta-blockers or antiarrhythmics.

 Sometimes people with severe MVP need heart surgery to either repair or replace the mitral valve.
 This is necessary only if you have severe backwards leakage of blood, which can cause your heart to enlarge over time and lead to heart failure or arrhythmias.
 If this is the case, heart surgeons may be able to repair the valve instead of replacing it with an artificial one.
-When repair is successful, the heart muscle is able to pump stronger than if an artificial valve was implanted.
-A repaired valve also does not require the use of anticoagulants or blood thinners, which are necessary with some kinds of artificial valves.
+A repaired valve lasts longer than an artificial one and is associated with fewer long-term complications.
+In addition, a repaired valve also does not require the use of anticoagulants or blood thinners, which is necessary with mechanical heart valves.

-After severe MVP is detected, it is hard to know the best time for it to be fixed surgically.
+After severe MVP is detected, it is hard to know the best time for it to be fixed surgically, especially if there is no significant regurgitation.
 This is a complex decision and your family doctor and cardiologist should continue to monitor your condition regularly.